-Serbia’s EPS, Shenzhen Energy Plan EU2 Billion Projects21.
-October 2011. / Uncategorized
+Serbia’s EPS, Shenzhen Energy Plan EU2 Billion Projects, Uncategorized

 Elektroprivreda Srbije, Serbia’s power monopoly, agreed with Shenzhen Energy Group Co. and China Environmental Energy Co. to develop a thermal plant, a coal mine and renewable energy projects in the Balkan country.